francesco-carlesso/francesco-carlesso/README.md

 # Hi, I'm Francesco 👋

-I am a **Master's in Data Science Graduate** with a strong foundation in AI, statistics, and analytics.
+I am a **Master's in Data Science Graduate** with strong foundations in AI, statistics, and analytics.
 I enjoy building and applying **Machine Learning** solutions to a wide range of domains!

 ## 💻 Tech Stack